About This Chapter

 AP Psychology: Abnormal Psychology - Chapter Summary

 While research psychologists are interested in determining how the brain works normally, clinical psychologists, therapists, and psychiatrists work with patients who exhibit abnormal brain function.
 In this chapter, you'll explore various disorders, their symptoms, possible causes, and typical treatments.
 You'll learn about the Diagnostic and Statistical Manual of Mental Disorders, known as the DSM, and how it seeks to help classify diagnoses.
-Some disorders are caused by physical brain changes while others have more psychological explanations, and you'll explore the differences in probable causes of abnormal mental functions.
+These lessons are a great way to study for these types of questions on the AP Psychology Exam.
 After completing this chapter, you should be able to:

-- Give examples of the differences between types of disorders
+- Give examples of different types of psychological disorders